Blackstar (song): Production and composition

+Similarities have been drawn between Bowie's song and Elvis Presley's song "Black Star" which contains the lyrics "When a man sees his black star, he knows his time...has come."
+The repeated line "at the centre of it all" is also present in Bowie's 2002 single "Slow Burn" and appears to originate in Aleister Crowley's The Book of Lies.

-The song was originally over eleven minutes long, but after learning that iTunes would not post singles over ten minutes in length, Bowie and Visconti edited it down to 9:57, making it Bowie's second-longest track behind "Station to Station".
+The song was originally over eleven minutes long, but after learning that iTunes would not post singles over ten minutes in length, Bowie and Tony Visconti edited it down to 9:57, making it Bowie's second-longest track behind "Station to Station".
 Bowie did not want to confuse listeners by releasing different single and album versions.

 Release

 "Blackstar" was released on 19 November 2015, as a digital download and in 2017 as a 12" single in Japan only.
-In addition to its release on the album of the same name, the track was used as the opening music for the television series The Last Panthers.
+In addition to its release on the album of the same name, the track was used (in a different version) as the opening music for the television series The Last Panthers.